 Counties and local municipalities are responsible for most planning and zoning ordinances.
-Municipal roadmasters should be aware of any ordinances or local limiting factors that may inhibit Program projects.
-The municipality should ensure that any projects are not in conflict with local ordinances.
+Municipal roadmasters should be aware of any ordinances or local limiting factors that may inhibit

+Program projects. ordinances.
+The municipality should ensur re that any pro jects are not in n conflict with h local 75